chef/chef-web-docs/chef_master/source/dsl_recipe.rst

 platform_family?
 -----------------------------------------------------
 Use the ``platform_family?`` method to ensure that certain actions are run for specific platform family.
-The ``platform_family?`` method will return true if one of the listed parameters matches the ``node['platform_family']`` attribute that is detected by Ohai during every chef-client run.
+The ``platform_family?`` method will return true if one of the listed parameters matches the ``node['platform_family']`` attribute that is detected by Ohai during every Chef Infra Client run.

 The syntax for the ``platform_family?`` method is as follows: